What is Cloudflare and why I love it

 - inspects traffic and offers advanced control to filter how data flows

 The free plan is ideal for persons like me and small organizations, which want to secure their networks and assets.

 Is Cloudflare for you?

 Well maybe?
 As you can see Cloudflare offers a lot of cool things which IMHO are worth to look into.
-And to clarify: this article is based on my personal opinion and I am not payed or rewarded by Cloudflare Inc. in any way
+And to clarify: this article is based on my personal opinion and I am in any way payed or rewarded by Cloudflare Inc.